HowDiggy/SignConnect/ROADMAP.md

 #### **What's Left to Do:**

-1. **Fix the Current Bug:** Resolve the error preventing scenario creation.

-2. **Complete the Personalization UI:** Fully implement the `fetchAndDisplayScenarios` function and add UI for adding questions to scenarios.

-3. **Enhance the LLM Prompt:** Update the `llm/client.py` to use the newly fetched user preferences and vector search results to create hyper-personalized prompts for Gemini.

-4. **Polish and Deploy:** Refine the UI, write tests, refactor code to include router for endpoints, and deploy the application to the cloud.
+4. **Polish, Deploy, Iterate:** Refine the UI, write tests, refactor code to include router for endpoints, and deploy the application to the cloud.